Nik-Streicher/Face_recognition/HELP/single_frame_recognition-HELP.md

 If there is no face in the picture, the program will print it.

-If users who are not in the database are in the picture, they will be marked as unknown
+If users who are not in the database, are in the picture, they will be marked as unknown

 ![markdown logo](../images/recognized/3.PNG)